Nuclear engineering is awesome

 semester before.
 However, it was the first actual nuclear that felt like "yea,

-we love him.
-Having all the NukE teachers present is nice, but when you're a Freshman
+sweet and we love him.
+Having all the NukE teachers present is nice, but when you're a

-chances are you have no idea what they are talking about when they discuss their research.
+Freshman chances are you have no idea what they are talking about when they discuss their

 WARNING: TAKE AT YOUR OWN RISK.
 This class should require pre-reqs, but it doesn't for

 some reason.
-Don't take this as a freshman.
+Don't take this as a freshman like me.
 Please.